ANNarchy/ANNarchy.github.io/docs/API/ANNtoSNN.md

 # ANN-to-SNN conversion

-The ANN-to-SNN conversion is part of the extensions and must be explicitely imported:
+The ANN-to-SNN conversion module is part of the extensions and must be explicitely imported:

 ```python
 from ANNarchy import *